kamathhrishi/MyWebsite/about.markdown

 I am also a member of [Openmined](https://www.openmined.org/) SyMPC team.

 My interests are in Machine Learning, Privacy Preserving Systems and Software Engineering.<br />
-In PPML, I am specifically interested in Differential Privacy, Federated Learning and Multi Party Computation.
+In Privacy Preserving Systems, I am specifically interested in Differential Privacy, Federated Learning and Multi Party Computation.

 I graduated from RV College of Engineering, Bangalore with a Bachelors in Engineering (Electrical and Electronics Engineering) in 2020.